 AGL’s New South Wales residential electricity plans are also similar to those offered in Victoria, with the only considerable change being the difference in rates and discounts.
 New South Wales customers who sign up online will receive $50 credit toward their first bill.

 - AGL Savers: Customers on this plan will receive a 19% discount when they pay on time.
-Similar to AGL’s Set and Forget plans, this is a no lock in variable rate contract with a benefit period of one year.
+Once again, this is a no lock-in variable rate contract with a benefit period of one year.
 After this year, customers will be placed on a new contract.
 Customers who ‘double-up’ with gas, receive a bonus 2% discount.

 - AGL Fixed: This is a two year fixed rate contract.
 This means that your rates will not change within a two-year period, but there are exit fees for cancelling the plan early.

 Who is cheapest in New South Wales?

 To compare prices in NSW, let’s look at EnergyAustralia and AGL’s deals with the highest discounts.
 For AGL, this is the Set and Forget plan, while EnergyAustralia’s best discount is with its Flexi Saver plan.
 We have crunched the numbers for an average five-person household in Sydney that consumes 18.8kWh per day, taking into consideration both usage and supply charges as well as conditional discounts.

 Costs based on yearly usage calculation broken into quarterly payments.
-Average energy consumption figures from the AER published Dec 2014.
+Average energy consumption figures from the AER.
 Usage figures are for a five-person household with no pool on the Ausgrid network.
 Figures correct as at January 2017.

-South Australians unfortunately face the highest electricity rates in the country, however those who sign up to the right plan can still have access to considerable discounts.
-EnergyAustralia offers the same three plans it offers in New South Wales and Victoria, but includes an additional deal – the ‘Power plan’.
+South Australians unfortunately face the highest electricity rates in the country, however those who sign up to the right plan can still have access to considerable discounts to help reduce costs.
+EnergyAustralia offers the same three plans that it does in New South Wales and Victoria.

 - Rate fix: This plan ensures your rates don’t change for a period of two years.
 This plan includes $100 credit on the first bill, however, there are exit fees for leaving early and there are no discounts.
 EnergyAustralia estimates this plan will cost a low energy user $163 a month.